TingWeee/scMultiomics_DeepLearning/README.md

 ```

 Next, using the function `compile_data()` from our package, all the data would be loaded.
 In the event that the protein and rna files have mismatched barcodes, an error would be thrown.

-If you choose to not use a metadata file or lack one, supplying `use_template_metadata = True` into `compile_data()` would allow the generation of a template metadata for visualization purposes.
-The metadata would only contain the barcodes of each cell as the index and a target of 'placeholder' for visualization only.

 `compile_data()` would use our other function `read_data()` to read in the data. `compile_data()` would also utilize the meta_data in order to come up with non-wordy celltype identifiers before pushing to `sklearn.preprocessing.LabelEncoder()`.